dado3212/apple-podcast-transcript-downloader/README.md

 This takes in a podcast ID and downloads the TTML file for the transcript.
 Use `--cache-bearer-token` to locally cache the necessary credentials for 30 days (useful if you're running this for multiple podcast IDs).

+NOTE: This is currently only tested on macOS 15.5, and confirmed to not work on macOS 14.4.1.

 ```
 abeals@Alexs-MacBook-Pro apple-podcast-transcript-fetcher % ./FetchTranscript --help
+FetchTranscript version 1.1.0

 Usage:
   FetchTranscript <podcastId> [--cache-bearer-token]